How to Apply:

 - Order your official transcript(s).
 Official transcript(s) indicating that the applicant has earned an appropriate graduate degree from an accredited college or university.

 - Personal Statement.
-One-page personal statement that summarizes the value of the program for his/her personal and professional growth and development.
+One-page personal statement that summarizes the value of the Superintendent's Letter of Eligibility program for your personal and professional growth and development.

 - Professional Resume.